Tomar-Re: Post-mortem

-In the Blackest Night event, all of the fallen Green Lanterns buried on Oa are reanimated as Black Lanterns.
+In the "Blackest Night" event, all of the fallen Green Lanterns buried on Oa are reanimated as members of the Black Lantern Corps.
 Tomar-Re is among the many Black Lanterns shown standing against the Green Lanterns on Oa.

-After the events of the War of the Green Lanterns, Hal Jordan and Sinestro are trapped in the Dead Zone by the Guardians of the Universe, until they encounter a mysterious figure lurking in the zone observing them.
-The figure is revealed to be an undead Tomar-Re, who asks Jordan and Sinestro to stop Volthoom (the First Lantern) before he can alter history.
+After the events of the "War of the Green Lanterns", Hal Jordan and Sinestro are trapped in the Dead Zone by the Guardians of the Universe, until they encounter a mysterious figure lurking in the zone observing them.
+The figure is revealed to be Tomar-Re, who asks Jordan and Sinestro to stop Volthoom (the First Lantern) before he can alter history.

 In DC Rebirth, Hal Jordan is transported to the Emerald Space, an afterlife for fallen Green Lanterns, and encounters Tomar-Re.

+Other versions

+An alternate universe version of Tomar-Re appears in Absolute Green Lantern.
+This version received his name after stealing the power of the Red Flame of Restraint.